Predicting post-release defects with knowledge units (KUs) of programming languages: an empirical study: Threats to Validity

 Another construct validity threat stems from the fact that we did not extract KUs from the third-party libraries used by the studied systems.
 In this study, we only focus on those KUs that are implemented by the developers of the studied software systems.
 We carefully implemented the type binding resolutions using the Java JDT \citep{eclipse_jdt} to ensure that we are less likely to miss the KUs implemented within the studied projects.

+We reused the 65 traditional metrics provided in the defect dataset, which include 54 product metrics, 5 process metrics, and 6 code ownership metrics.
+While there are many traditional metrics available, the selected traditional metrics for our study are widely recognized and have been extensively utilized in prior research to build and analyze defect prediction models~\citep{cross_project_kmeans,Varela17, jiarpakdee2020featureselection, laaber2021predicting, esteves2020understanding}.

+\textbf{Internal validity.} In our study, we used a Random Forest (RF) classifier with default hyper-parameter settings as the standard configuration for building the studied models.
+However, model performance can vary significantly across different classifiers and hyperparameter settings since each classifier has its unique strengths and weaknesses.
+To address this concern, we analyzed the impact of different classifiers and hyper-parameter tuning on model performance.
+We experimented with a range of classifiers, including traditional methods (e.g., Decision Trees, KNN) and advanced techniques (e.g., LightGBM, XGBoost).
+Our results showed that RF with default settings consistently achieved the best performance, minimizing bias associated with classifier selection and hyper-parameter tuning.
+Details of this analysis are provided in \ref{appendix:hyperparameter}.

-\textbf{Internal validity.} The results reported in this paper are based on models that were trained without applying data rebalancing techniques, such as SMOTE \citep{chawla2002smote}.
-To investigate whether class rebalancing techniques could improve model performance, we applied SMOTE and re-ran our models.
+The results reported in this paper are based on models that were trained without applying data rebalancing techniques, such as SMOTE \citep{chawla2002smote}.
+To investigate whether class rebalancing techniques could improve model performance, we applied SMOTE and re-ran our evaluations.
 However, we observed no improvement in performance.
 Moreover, such class rebalancing techniques are not recommended when building explainable models, as they can introduce issues like concept drift and hinder model interpretability \citep{Chak_ICSE_SEIP}.
-Therefore, we chose to refrain from using SMOTE in our study.
+Therefore, we do not use SMOTE in our study.

 \textbf{External validity.} In this study, we only considered Java projects.
-Future studies should broaden the scope of our study and investigate how our findings apply to software projects written in other popular programming languages that have certification exams in different development areas (e.g., web development).
-For instance, Ruby on Rails, JavaScript, Python, ASP.Net, Node-js, and Objective-C are the top languages for web developers and all of these languages have their own certification exams \citep{web_certification_exam}.
+Future studies should broaden the scope of our study and investigate how our findings apply to software projects written in other popular programming languages.
+While the findings demonstrate cost-effectiveness within the context of the studied dataset, it is unclear whether this cost-effectiveness can be generalized to other defect datasets.
+Differences in characteristics such as dataset size, structure, or domain could influence the applicability of the results to broader contexts.
+However, it is worth noting that the defect dataset used in this study consists of multiple releases of eight well-maintained and real-world software systems, ensuring a realistic evaluation.